Leave a Message

 “People aren’t looking for homes in winter.”

-Locally, that’s not true.
-The Reno–Sparks market shows steady year-round activity.
-Buyers here don’t disappear just because the calendar flips.
+Locally, this just isn’t true.
+The Reno–Sparks market shows consistent year-round activity.
+Buyers don’t disappear when the calendar changes.

 “What about pricing?”